Rayleigh Speedway

 1961 team: Geoff Penniket, Pete Sampson, Harry Edwards, Wally Mawdsley, Terry Stone, R Craighead, Stan Stevens on bike and B Thomas

-1961 action at Rayleigh.
+1961 Provincial League action at Rayleigh.
 Edinburgh's Willie Templeton Leads Reg Reeves with Stan Stevens at the back

 Harry had been in a Japanese POW camp for 4 years during the war and had malnutrition on his release.
 Perhaps that’s why he looked older than he was; he would be only 40 when this photo was taken in 1963.